Ehule/FT2-Tapehead-Edition/README.md

 Designed for evolving polyrhythms, phase relationships, and live performance without changing the familiar FT2 editing workflow.

+## Pattern-Programmable FastTracks

+Tapehead Edition extends the previously unused XM **Z** effect into a programmable transport system.

+FastTracks commands control
+the transport driving each pattern track.
+This allows transport behavior itself to become part of the composition.

+Current capabilities include:

+- Per-track transport ratio selection
+- Per-track clutch engage/release
+- Global FastTracks on/off
+- Global ratio randomization
+- Global synchronization
+- Global transmission clutch
+- Reset all ratios to 1:1 (with or without phase preservation)

+Because the XM Z effect is ignored by standard FastTracker-compatible players, Tapehead Edition modules remain fully compatible with the XM format.
+Other players simply preserve the Z commands while ignoring their playback behavior.

 ## MIDI

 MIDI Dub allows tracker playback to be transmitted as live MIDI data for driving external synthesizers, DAWs, or modular software while composing inside FT2.